au-research/raid-metadata/rtd/docs/source/core/identifier.rst

 **Allowed values**: System-supplied, auto-incrementing integer

-**Note**: The RAiD version number is set automatically by the RAiD Service software as a RAiD is updated.
+**Default**: The RAiD version number is set automatically by the RAiD Service software when a RAiD is updated.